-We recognise the importance of our environmental responsibilities in all markets in which we operate and seek to continually raise employee awareness of environmental issues in order to minimise the impact on the environment.
+We recognise the importance of our environmental responsibilities in all markets in which we raise employee awareness of environmental issues in order to minimise the impact on the environment.

 Over a number of years significant investments have been made in recycling services and we have a 0% landfill objective on recycled IT.
-We have put in place the necessary systems to manage, control and monitor performance in respect of environmental.
+We systems to manage, control and monitor performance in respect of environmental.
 Since 2010, we have been working with carbon management company co2balance, to calculate and offset the carbon dioxide emissions created from our Data Centres and offices and in doing so, achieving Carbon Zero status for these facilities.
 We have achieved this through co2balance's support of a range of projects, the most prominent being its Energy Efficient Stove Project in Kenya, and more recently, its Borehole Rehabilitation Project in Uganda.

-- 2,950CO2e (8,388,276kWh)
+2,950CO2e (8,388,276kWh)

-- Gas

 293CO2e (832,228kWh)

-- Travel 12,092CO2e (34,385,250kWh)
+Travel 12,092CO2e (34,385,250kWh)